Learn more about the subjects that affect the communities you care about

 Cambodia Has an Orphan Problem, but It Isn’t What You’re Thinking

-We want to believe that all orphan care is run by those who have children’s best interests in mind, but tragically, that is not always the case.
+We want to believe that all orphan care is run by those who have children’s best interests in mind.
+But tragically, that's not always the case.
 For example, perhaps you've heard of "orphanage tourism."
 There are numerous systems just like it in place all around the world that don’t care well for … READ MORE

 Education for Girls: One Way You Can Change the World

 16 year old Nazziwa has loved education her whole life.
 It’s always been her dream to study to become a nurse.
 But tragically, the many hardships in Nazziwa’s life have stood in the way of her completing her dream.
+How so?
 Nazziwa was raised by her father and her stepmother.
-She spent years believing her … READ MORE
+She spent years … READ MORE

 How is Marriage Ruining Young Girls’ Lives?